Beyond Statistical Similarity: Rethinking Metrics for Deep Generative Models in Engineering Design: Evaluating Design Constraints

 \section{Evaluating Design Constraints}

-Many design problems have constraints, which are restrictions or limitations placed on the possible designs within a given problem or task.
-These constraints can be physical, such as materials or manufacturing limitations, or functional, such as performance or cost requirements.
+Many design problems have constraints, which are limitations placed on the possible designs within a given problem or task.
+These constraints can be physical, such as geometric constraints, or functional, such as performance or cost requirements.
 They are used to guide the design process and ensure that the final solution meets certain requirements and is feasible to implement.
+Constraints are commonly driven by materials or manufacturing limitations, industry standards, or nonnegotiable safety requirements.
 Unlike performance targets, which we discuss in Section~\ref{targets}, we \textit{must} satisfy constraints for the design to be valid.
-Appropriately handling constraints is extremely important for generative models in design, and ensuring that DGMs can respect design constraints is a critical consideration in evaluating their performance.
-In this section, we propose several techniques for quantifying constraint satisfaction in DGMs.
+Constraint satisfaction metrics can roughly be sorted in a strict order of preference depending on what constraint information is provided (closed-form, black-box, dataset, etc.).
+In this section, we propose several techniques for quantifying constraint satisfaction in DGMs depending on the constraint information available.